-I bring my ear pods for music or books, but I find I rarely wear them on section hikes.
+I bring my ear pods for music or books but rarely wear them on section hikes.
 My mind is always consumed with new images and logistics.
-There is really no need for any other distractions.
+There is no need for any other distractions.

-Mattabesett was not much different than the Connector, with some cool rock formations and well used trail.
-I crossed over Higganum Road, where I saw no real parking, and arrived at Harvey Road where there was a small kiosk and room for 2-3 cars down to my right.
+Mattabesett was not much different than the Connector, with some cool rock formations and a well-used trail.
+I crossed over Higganum Road, where I saw no real parking, and arrived at Harvey Road, where there was a small kiosk and room for 2-3 cars down to my right.
 The trail crossed the road up to my left.

 Miller’s Pond was picturesque.
 The trail brought me out onto a small grassy area on the far side of the pond where two people were fishing.
 I stopped to take a photo and said hi, as they both paused to put on masks.
 These are crazy times.

-Again, the new spring shades of green made a lovely contrast with the clear, dark pond water.
-I heard voices but could see no other people, but as I made my way around the pond I began to encounter more people out walking.
-It was busier than I expected on a week day.
+Again, the new spring shades of green contrasted with the clear, dark pond water.
+I heard voices but could see no other people, but as I walked around the pond, I began to encounter more people out walking.
+It was busier than I expected on a weekday.
 I can’t imagine what this area must be like on the weekends!

 Wrapping Up the Hike

-The walk around Miller’s Pond was rocky and rooty, but it was well maintained.
-Stepping stones had been placed in the low lying areas, and across small creeks flowing into the pond.
+The walk around Miller’s Pond was rocky and rooty but well maintained.
+Stepping stones had been placed in the low-lying areas and across small creeks flowing into the pond.
 I would definitely like to come back and walk around the pond.

-Leaving Miller’s Pond I headed back up towards Wiese Albert Road and Foothill’s Road.
-This short hike ended at Wiese Albert where the trail crossed over to rejoin Foot Hills Road.
+I left Miller’s Pond and headed back towards Wiese Albert Road and Foothill’s Road.
+This short hike ended at Wiese Albert, where the trail crossed over to rejoin Foot Hills Road.
 There is no parking here if starting sections 3 or 4 here.
 You will need to park at the Miller’s Pond parking area.